adyxax/www/content/docs/gentoo/installation.md

 ---
 title: "Installation"
-linkTitle: "installation"
-weight: 1
-description: >
-  Installation of a gentoo system
+description: Installation of a gentoo system
 ---

+## Introduction

+When installing a gentoo system for the first time, please refer to the wonderfull [gentoo handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64).
+This page is just installation notes shorthand when you know exactly what you are doing.

 ## Installation media